Camera Influence Fields

 CamInfluenceDataCamInfluenceDataThe camera name and influence value to apply when triggered.

 Behavior: Requires a PhysX Collider (trigger) on the same entity.
-Entry adds the influence; exit removes it.
+Inherits from GS_Core::PhysicsTriggerComponent for the trigger logic.

 Setup: